What is the Difference Between a Ford Expedition Limited and Platinum?

 - Platinum

-Since we will compare and contrast the Limited and Platinum below, this section is going to focus on the three other trim levels and what they have to offer.
+Since we will compare and contrast the Limited and Platinum below, this section will focus on the three other trim levels and what they offer.

-First up, the new XL base trim is a tad light on features but comes at a more modest price because of it.
+First, the new XL base trim is a tad light on features but comes at a more modest price.
 The XL has only two rows, and it rides atop 18-inch wheels.
 Fog lights come equipped on the front fascia.

 Also, you get a 4.2-inch infotainment screen and 4G LTE Wi-Fi hot-spot connectivity for all your on-the-go connectivity needs.
 Driver aids get bundled into the Ford Co-Pilot360 suite.